Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 az webapp config access-restriction add --resource-group $ResourceGroupName --name $WebAppName --rule-name FrontDoor --action Allow --priority 100 --service-tag AzureFrontDoor.Backend --http-header x-azure-fdid=$YourFrontDoorID
 ```

-**Check if your app allow connections using Azure Front Door url**
+**Check if your app allow connections using Azure Front Door URL**

-Use your browser or *curl* command to check if your app is working correctly using Azure Front Door url.
+Use your browser or *curl* command to check if your app is working correctly using Azure Front Door URL.

 ```bash
 curl https://$URLofYourFrontDoorEndpoint
 ```

-**Check if your app is blocked by network restriction**
+**Check if your app is blocked by network restrictions**

-Use your browser or *curl* command to check if your app is not available via direct url access.
+Use your browser or *curl* command to check if your app is not available via direct URL access.

 ```bash
 curl https://$URLofYourWebsite